Your dog's paws are among the most sensitive parts of their body.

 It's always best practice to wipe your pup's paws when you get home to remove anything harmful they may have picked up on their walk.
 Then just top off those clean paws with a little moisturizing paw balm to heal and re-hydrate their toe beans.

-As always, my blog is packed with useful 📚 resources so, do not miss the read further section at the bottom.
-I'm sure you will learn 🤓 a thing or two that will certainly help you improve your fur baby's life.
+As always, my blog is packed with useful 📚 resources so, don't miss the read further section at the bottom.
+I'm sure you'll learn 🤓 a thing or two that will help you improve your fur baby's life.

 Here's an example chart: